Peyronies Disease (Bent Penis)

 Peyronie's disease is diagnosed by looking for a flat lump in the penis, a history of a bend in the penis with erections.
 The scar tissue usually can be felt though if there is any doubt, an ultrasound is taken to look at the scar tissue to confirm the diagnosis.

 If you are able to have sex and the penis is not too sore, then doing nothing is often the best option.
-Aimed at making the scar softer, treatment options for Peyronie's disease include medication (tablets and or creams), using a stretching device, injections into the lump or surgery.
+Aimed at making the scar softer, treatment options for Peyronie's disease include medication (tablets and or creams), using a stretching device or surgery.

 In general, surgery is used only if the bend is so bad that you cannot have sex.
 The reason for avoiding surgery is that it will cause the penis to shorten and can cause a dimple or 'waistcoat effect' on the side of the penis.
 There are two different types of surgery and which is best for you depends on the where the scar tissue is and the extend of the bend.
 Pain is often a sign that the scarring process is still ongoing so surgery should not be considered until after the pain has settled.